cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Mlog formatting options

-Options determining how the mlog code is generated and formatted.
+Options determining how the mlog code is generated and formatted, including instructions generated to carry over specific information into the compiled program (such as signature or processor ID).

 | Option                                             | Scope  | Semantic stability |
 |----------------------------------------------------|--------|--------------------|